wtmitchell/du_dissertation_template/README.md

 3. SIAM
 4. Chicago Manual of Style

+Most questions of style are not questions that apply to this template, but of the document regarding precise punctuation usage, word choice, etc.

 Note that the library has an online license to the Chicago Manual of Style.

 Other resources:
 * [Mathematics into Type](http://www.ams.org/publications/authors/authors) (free PDF linked from this page)  Detailed AMS guide to formatting mathematics including things like spacing between symbols

-LaTeX Package Dependencies:
+LaTeX package dependencies of the template:
 * KOMA-Script
 * etoolbox
-* lineno (used to put line numbers in the margin when in draft mode)
+* lineno - used to put line numbers in the margin when in draft mode
 * setspace - sets up double line spacing.
 Use the environment \begin{singlespace}...\end{singlespace} if single spacing is needed
-* indentfirst
 * hyperref
 * geometry